sib-swiss/dsSwissKnife-example/README.md

 Once the containers are created and executed, please run R or RStudio in the newly created folder (or setwd() to this folder).
 Execute the lines in the dsSwissKnife_example.R script one by one and examine the results.

-A list of useful docker commands:           |
+A list of useful docker commands:           |             aa
 --------------------------------------------|--------------------------------------------------------------------------
 list all the running containers:            | <code>docker ps</code>
 stop all the running containers:            | <code>docker stop $(docker ps -aq)</code>